markwalsh-liverpool/markwalsh-liverpool.github.io/_posts/2015-01-11-5 things a collaborative developer needs to remember.md

 ---
 {% include JB/setup %}

 I've had about 5 years commercial experience in development and I've worked for various companies in a collaborative manner and I'd like to share some rules of thumb I've tried to adopt.
-Some of these are specific to compliable languages.
+Some of these are specific to compilable languages.

 ### 1. Only check in code that builds/runs